Thinking About Buying A Wood, Pellet, Gas Stove or Fireplace? Think Again… What Those “Stove & Fireplace Stores” Don’t Tell You…

 I asked 3 simple questions that EVERY HOMEOWNER SHOULD ASK.

 1. Do you install the heating unit?
 They all said they have someone

 who does it for them (A Subcontractor).

-A subcontractor’s job is to get the heater installed as fast as possible so they can get on to the next job, and be done with you.
+A subcontractor’s job is to get the tankless water heater installed as fast as possible so they can get on to the next job, and be done with you.
 They rarely answer their phone when something goes wrong and you are not their priority if a warranty issue arises… The next paying job is their priority

 2. Do you need to pull a permit to install a fireplace or stove?
 They all said “it is the homeowner’s responsibility to get the permit”.